-The Court should disregard this finding because it merely provides an opinion of Respondent's expert and does not state any fact.
+The Court should disregard this finding because it merely provides an opinion of

 1260.
 All of the interviewers who implemented Dr. Stewart's were trained in general interviewing technique and also were specifically trained to the protocol that was used in Dr. Stewart's survey.
 (Stewart, Tr.
 2558).